andrewacashner/hearingfaithms/chapters/chapter-3.md

 En este año de mil y seiscientos y quarenta y siete* (Sevilla, 1647), Puebla, private collection, courtesy of Gustavo Mauleón Rodríguez.

+Although the text of *Cantores* predates that of Padilla's *Voces* by ten years, Padilla's text may actually preserve an earlier stage of the textual tradition.
+A stronger philological argument can be made that Jalón's *Cantores de la capilla* is actually an adaptation of *Voces, las de la capilla* than for the reverse situation.
+Upon close comparison *Cantores* appears to be a somewhat garbled attempt to simplify the arcane, Góngora-influenced poetry of *Voces* to make it suit the tastes of a younger generation that favored greater clarity and conventionality.

+##### Version by Francisco de Santiago, before 1634

+The earliest known version of this textual tradition is the setting was set by Francisco de Santiago.
-The Carmelite friar Francisco de Santiago was born with the surname Veiga in Portugal and served as chapelmaster at Seville from 1617 (succeeding Alonso Lobo) to 1643 (succeeded by Luis Bernardo Jalón).
+The Carmelite friar was born with the surname Veiga in Portugal and served as chapelmaster at Seville from 1617 (succeeding Alonso Lobo) to 1643 (succeeded by Luis Bernardo Jalón).
 [@Stevenson:SantiagoF; @Perez:DMEH-Santiago]
 <!-- XXX DMEH sv Sevilla? -->
 Santiago had maintained a lifelong association and correspondence with the Duke